shivapreetham/nitjsr-hub/README.md

 ## ## Key Features ✨

-NIT-JSR-hub is divided into four primary modules, each packed with its own set of features:
+NIT-JSR-Hub is divided into four primary modules, each packed with its own set of features:

 ### ### 💬 Real-Time Chat
 -   **Instant Messaging:** One-on-one and group conversations with real-time message delivery powered by **Pusher**.